After four years sci-fi drama Heroes is being reborn, with a brand new face at its centre – but a few old ones also joining in the fun.

 Chuck, Thor and Tangled star Zachary Levi is joining the Heroes universe, and though character details are still under wraps for now, he is reportedly set to play a "key" role in the reboot (and can be seen briefly in the series' 15-second Superbowl teaser trailer).

 "There are a few franchises I’ve always wanted to be a part of, and Heroes is one of them,” Levi told TVLine.
 “Chuck gave me the opportunity to wield some fun powers, but an entire world with superpowers is a world I’ve always wanted to explore."

 But plenty of the old cast are returning

 Actor Jack Coleman, who played superpower-hunting agent and noted glasses wearer Noah Bennett, was the first actor to return and can also be glimpsed in the series' Superbowl teaser.

 "Jack’s the way in, but I think – and I’m not trying to be coy because we just don’t know – you will see several of the old cast popping in to episodes,” NBC president Robert Greenblatt said at the 2015 Television Critics Association winter press tour.

-And they were right – since the tour Japanese actor Masi Oka (aka the time-stopping Hiro Nakamura, above) has been announced to be returning, and it's recently been revealed by Deadline that Jimmy Jean-Louis will also be back as the power-nullifying and memory-wiping Haitian (who was also Noah Bennett's partner in the original series).
+And they were right – since the tour, Japanese actor Masi Oka and Greg Grunberg (aka the time-stopping Hiro Nakamura, above and mind-reading cop Matt Parkman) have been announced to be returning, and it's been revealed by Deadline that Jimmy Jean-Louis and Sendhil Ramamurthy will also be back as the power-nullifying Haitian and super-strong geneticist Mohinder Suresh respectively.